MattGson/relational-schema/docs/docs/installation.md

 ### Configuring code gen

 Define a config file `introspect-config.json` in the root directory of your project.
-This file is only used for code-gen, not for connecting during run-time.
 Change the contents of the file to connect to your database.

-The `outdir` option specifies where the Javascript schema files will be output.
-This should be inside of your project source so that the files are transpiled as part of your build.

-Supported output formats:

--   `json`, `es6`, `ts`, `cjs`

 For the `client` option you can choose between `mysql` and `pg`.

-You can optionally specify a `prettierConfig` which should be a path to a valid `prettierrc` file.
-This will be used to format the output files rather than the default formatting.

 ```json
 {